Is Your High-Performer Dragging Down the Team?

 1. Show Concern

-Start with acknowledging their competence and impact.
+Start with acknowledging your high performer’s competence and impact.
 Something like, “You’re smart and your results are on fire.
 AND I’m deeply concerned that the way you’re showing up is going to derail your career.
 Would you be open to some exploration around this issue?”

 2. Show Her the Data and Get Specific With Examples